rferri-gr8/git-flow-exercise/walkthrough/5-hotfix.md

 __Maintainers__

 Choose a maintainer to publish the hotfix branch.
-This maintainer should push the branch to source:
+This maintainer should push the branch to origin:

 ```sh
 $ git push -u origin HEAD